carlosrodfern/blog/content/post/techdebt.md

 execution paths that are difficult for a human brain to follow (Antinyan, Sandberg, and Staron 2019).
 This is exacerbated by the constant stream of patches.
-As a result, code written in those languages degrades faster than other technologies with strong support.
+As a result, code written in those languages degrades faster than other technologies with better support.

 Rapid development technologies are also built around the ability to combine rendering, business logic, and data access in the same file.
-This approach, which was popular at one point in time, allows the developer to create a simple web portal in a relatively short period of time.
+This approach, which was popular at one point in the past, allows the developer to create a simple web portal in a relatively short period of time.
 However, it has a significant negative impact on its upkeep.
 Modernizing the system is difficult when there is no separation of